ysbiyiklioglu/mobile_dodge_triangles_game/README.md

 2. Move left and right to avoid falling triangles.
 3. Try to achieve the highest score by surviving longer.

-## Installation
-1. Clone the repository.
-2. Open the project in Unity.
-3. Build and run the game on your mobile device.

 ## Scripts Overview
 - **ui.cs**: Manages the game UI and starts the game.
 - **Player_Movemment.cs**: Handles player movement and collision detection.